qam4/ebattles/trunk/readme.txt

 EBATTLES.FREEHOSTIA.COM specific issues:
  - Forgot password won't work, because we can't send emails... e107 PHP mailer is not always workin properly
+ - sometimes, the site can freeze, and the page source will stop at <!-- log meta -->
+   This is because of corrupted site stats.
+   Can be fixed by erasing logs in e107_plugins/log/logs

 Regression:
 - Need to make sure the test to see if ppl can report/modify/delete is performed inside the corresponding file.